Texas FHA Loans

 Asset Reserve Requirement

-FHA insured loans do require a savings requirement or what is referred to as “Reserves”.
+FHA-insured loans do require a savings requirement or what is referred to as “Reserves”.
 The total monthly reserve requirement is dictated by the borrower’s middle FICO score.
-A Reserve is the total amount of savings the borrower have in liquid assets after the down payment is used towards the purchase of the home.
+A Reserve is the total amount of savings the borrower has in liquid assets after the down payment is used towards the purchase of the home.
 One month reserve equals one total monthly mortgage payment.
 If the borrower’s proposed monthly mortgage payment, the principal, interest, taxes, and insurance (PITI) are $1,000, one month in reserve is $1,000 just the same.
-The general rule of 3 months of reserves is a good rule of thumb but not required in all cases.
-The three (3) months in reserve rule will only apply if the borrower is purchasing a 3 – 4 unit property or have a middle FICO score of less than 620.
+The general rule of 3 months in reserve is a good rule of thumb but not required in all cases.
+The three (3) months or more in reserve rule will only apply if the borrower is purchasing a 3 – 4 unit property or have a middle FICO score of less than 620.

 Down Payment Requirement